Thota Tharani

-Thota Tharani is an Indian art director, production designer and painter known for his work in Telugu, Tamil, Malayalam and Hindi cinema.
+Thota Tharani is an Indian art director, production designer and painter known for his work in Tamil, Telugu, Malayalam and Hindi cinema.
 He is recognized for his detailed set designs and visual storytelling.

-He has received numerous accolades, including two National Film Awards, three Nandi Awards, four Tamil Nadu State Film Awards, two Filmfare Awards South, and a Kerala State Film Award.
+He has received numerous accolades, including two National Film Awards, four Tamil Nadu State Film Awards, three Nandi Awards, two Filmfare Awards South, and a Kerala State Film Award.
 In 2001, he was honoured with the Padma Shri by the Government of India for his contributions to art.
 Tharani's work extends to paintings, murals, paper collages, wooden montages, and installations.

 Background

 Thota Tharani was born into a Telugu speaking family with strong ties to the arts as the second of eight children.
 His father, Thota Venkateswara Rao, was a well-known art director who worked on over 100 films, including Jayasimha (1955) and Panduranga Mahatyam (1957).
 Originally from Machilipatnam, Andhra Pradesh, Venkateswara Rao started as a drama and film actor, playing female roles, before moving to Madras (now Chennai) to work as an assistant art director under Sudhansu Roy and A. K. Sekar.